metricly/metricly-docs/content/api/api-webhooks.md

 ## About the Webhooks API

 CloudWisdom's Webhooks API can be used to ingest external events.
-You can also create policies (via [Policies API](/api/api-policies)) based off of the contents of these external events.
+You can also create policies (via [Policies API](/api/api-policies)) triggered by the contents of these external events.
 This endpoint is not available in Swagger.

 ## POST to /webhook{apiId}
 {{< button theme="success" href="https://app.metricly.com/swagger-ui.html#!/" >}} GET {{< /button >}} Use this endpoint to ingest external events.